HyonNeo/Employee-tracker/README.md

   ## Installation
-  clone the repository and put in hte terminal npm install
+  clone the repository and put "npm install" in the terminal

   ## Usage